SfNC Awards

 Winners of these annual awards each receive a cash prize and are invited to present their work at our annual meeting.

-The 2025 SfNC Award nomination window will open soon.
+The 2025 SfNC Award nominations are now open.
 We encourage all trainees and early-career creativity researchers who are eligible to apply.

 SfNC Young Investigator Award